redplusblue/library/README.md

 # Library
-### An online library that stores information about books for the user, the content refreshes on reload.
+### An online library that stores information about books for the user.
 ### Made using HTML/CSS/JS, an exercise for [TheOdinProject](theodinproject.com)
 #### Click on the picture/the link below to try!